The ${\rm SL}(2,\mathbb{C})$-character variety of an arborescent knot: Introduction

-It can be expected that new phenomena will be discovered by studying examples beyond torus knots, two-bridge knots, or the $(-2,3,2n+1)$-pretzel knot, as usually seen in the literature.
-Encouragingly, in \cite{Ch23} we found a new type of torsion in the KBSM of $S^3\setminus K$ for $K$ being a $4$-stand Montesinos knot, based on the knowledge of $\mathcal{X}(K)$ provided by \cite{Ch22}.
+It can be expected that new phenomena will be uncovered by studying knots other than ``small" knots such as torus knots, 2-bridge knots and 3-strand pretzel knots, as usually treated in the literature.

+Here by studying a family of arborescent knots, we positively answer the following question of Boyer and Zhang, posed as \cite[Question 10.3]{BZ98}. \begin{que} Is there a hyperbolic knot whose exterior contains a closed essential surface but the ${\rm PSL}(2,\mathbb{C})$-character variety is 1-dimensional? \end{que} This is the first time to find infinitely many hyperbolic knots whose exteriors contain essential surfaces not detected by ideal points of character varieties.
+See Section \ref{sec:conclusion} for detailed discussions.

+The content is organized as follows.
+In Section 2, we present some preliminaries on $2\times 2$ matrices and tangles, as well as representations of tangles.
+In Section 3, we describe a procedure of computing $\mathcal{X}^{\rm irr}(K)$ for arborescent knots $K$.
+Most of the work is concerned with representations of arborescent tangles, about which several important facts are clarified.
+In Section 4, we study a family of hyperbolic arborescent knots, showing that $\dim\mathcal{X}(K)=1$ for each $K$ in that family.
+It is known that $E_K$ contains closed essential surfaces, thus $K$ fulfills the required conditions in Question \ref{que:BZ98}.